lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="implementation">Implementation</h3>

-Makes use of type inference and the current namespace.
+Use type inference and the current namespace.
 The compiler notifies them when a type should be stated explicitly.
 However, there might be occasions when specifying a type explicitly makes compilation faster.

 Similar rules are applied to nested types and enum cases.
 The shorthand notation starting with a dot is preferred whenever is possible.

-Makes use of lazy initialization of the properties that aren't immediately needed.
+Use lazy initialization for properties that are not immediately needed.
 Also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration.)

-Conditional code checks "the golden path" (the most probable option) first.
-Inverted checks (like `!incorrect`) are discouraged because of poor readability.
-When both rules appear to be mutually exclusive, consider alternatives.
+Check the “golden path” (the most likely case) first.
+Avoid inverted checks (for example, `!incorrect`) because they reduce readability.
+If these rules conflict, refactor the condition for clarity.

 **Initialization**